Just for Laughs

 Selina Meyer ("Veep")

-Very few comic actors have one-upped themselves with a second hit series.
+Few comic actors have one-upped themselves with a second hit series.
 Mary Tyler Moore, Bob Newhart … Bea Arthur?
 But, unlike her "Seinfeld" co-stars, Julia Louis-Dreyfus has reigned supreme with her record-breaking six-time Emmy-winning performance as U.S. Vice President—and then President, and then not President—Selina Meyer on "Veep."
-A master at the comedy of self-mortification, the HBO character is "very narcissistic and hugely undeveloped emotionally," says Louis-Dreyfus, adding, "She's not an earnest, ethically minded, morally centered human being."
+The HBO character is "very narcissistic and hugely undeveloped emotionally," says Louis-Dreyfus, adding, "She's not an earnest, ethically minded, morally centered human being."
 Of course, if she were, she wouldn't be so damn funny.

 Michael Scott ("The Office")

-Paul Giamatti, Martin Short, Hank Azaria and Bob Odenkirk were all considered for the role of Michal Scott, the idiosyncratic Regional Manager of the Scranton, Pennsylvania, branch of paper distribution company Dunder Mifflin Inc. Instead the part went to Steve Carell, who inhabited his role through seven seasons (out of nine), earning five Emmy nominations.
+Paul Giamatti, Martin Short and Bob Odenkirk were all considered for the role of Michal Scott, the Regional Manager of the Scranton, Pennsylvania, branch of paper distribution company Dunder Mifflin Inc. Instead the part went to Steve Carell, who inhabited his role through seven seasons (out of nine), earning five Emmy nominations.
 With a brilliant cringe-worthy incognizance, Carell's character could say a line like, "I knew exactly what to do … but in a much more real sense, I had no idea what to do," and make it as funny as any comedian's rim-shot punch line.
-In 2011, Carell's Scott bids farewell to the Dunder Mifflin crew by stating, "They say on your deathbed you never wish you spent more time at the office—but I will."
-Fans of "The Office" felt the very same way.

 Stewie Griffin ("Family Guy")